 3.1.8 Planning Geomagnetic Disturbance (GMD) Activities

-(1) As required by the applicable NERC Reliability Standard, ERCOT shall employ the GIC system models described in Section 6.11, Process for Developing Geomagnetically-Induced Current (GIC) System Models, to perform simulations to identify maximum effective GIC flow in the high side wye-grounded transformers for the worst case geoelectric field orientation for the benchmark GMD event.
+(1) As required by the applicable NERC Reliability Standard, ERCOT shall employ the GIC system models described in Section 6.11, Process for Developing Geomagnetically-Induced Current (GIC) System Models, to perform simulations to identify maximum effective GIC flow in the high side wye-grounded transformers for the worst case geoelectric field orientation for the benchmark and supplemental GMD events.
 ERCOT shall provide the preliminary GIC flow results to the TSPs and Resource Entities for comment before finalizing the results.
 Upon consideration of the comments, ERCOT shall make the maximum effective GIC flows in the high side wye-grounded transformers available to TSPs and Resource Entities by posting this data on the ERCOT MIS Secure Area.

 (a) Upon written request from the TSP or Resource Entity who owns a high side wye-grounded transformer within the ERCOT planning area that is included in the ERCOT GIC system models, ERCOT shall perform simulations to make effective GIC time series available no later than 90 calendar days after ERCOT’s receipt of such written requests.

-(2) Each TSP and Resource Entity that owns a high side wye-grounded transformer(s) within the ERCOT planning area shall perform transformer thermal impact assessments as requiredin the applicable NERC Reliability Standard and shall provide to ERCOT any suggested actions to mitigate the impact of GICs on its transformers.
+(2) Each TSP and Resource Entity that owns a high side wye-grounded transformer(s) within the ERCOT planning area shall perform the benchmark and supplemental transformer thermal impact assessments as described in the applicable NERC Reliability Standard and shall provide to ERCOT any suggested actions to mitigate the impact of GICs on its transformers within 12 months of the date final GIC flow results are posted on the MIS Secure Area.